reoguy55/word-lists/README.md

 It was slightly difficult to use these dictionary and thesaurus APIs due to the obtuse documentation and unformatted test JSON.
 This effect was amplified by difficulties we had when trying to parse JSON in our app.
 Coming from a Java background, we initially attempted to use Gson to parse the JSON response from the Merriam Webster APIs.
 This ended up being more complex that anticipated and required the use of carefully structured data classes and several deprecated libraries.

+It was interesting and informative to see nullability in practice.
+This was especially prominent while parsing JSON responses that might not have contained a certain field so we had to make sure to account for that as a possibility when organizing our data.

 We resorted to using Jackson for parsing instead.
 Although the initial switch was confusing, it was simple to start parsing once we had configured the appropriate `Serializable` data classes.
 We ended up having a hierarchy of data classes to represent each vocabulary word.

 The term itself is represented by the **Vocab** class which contains two members: an instance of **Entry** and **ThesaurusEntry**.
 Each of these members is a separate data class to store the result of different API requests.